opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 207    Before turning to the parties’ arguments in greater detail, I shall first c onsider the princ iples applying to a c laim in unjust enric hment.

-208    In _Wee Chiaw Sek Anna v Ng Li-Ann Genevieve (sole executrix of the estate of Ng Hock Seng, deceased) and another_ [2013] 3 SLR 801 (“ _Anna Wee_ ”), the Court of Appeal rec ognised a c ause of ac tion in restitution based on the doc trine of unjust enric hment.
+208    In _Wee Chiaw Sek Anna v Ng Li-Ann Genevieve (sole executrix of the estate of Ng Hock Seng, deceased) and another_ <span class="citation">[2013] 3 SLR 801</span> (“ _Anna Wee_ ”), the Court of Appeal rec ognised a c ause of ac tion in restitution based on the doc trine of unjust enric hment.
 The Court of Appeal held (at [98]) that three elements had to be proven for suc h a c ause of ac tion to be made out:

  (a) a benefit or enric hment ac c ruing to the defendant;